The Topology of Local Computing in Networks: Warm Up: Coloring and MIS in the Ring

 \subsection{Reduction from 3-coloring to MIS}

-Let us consider three consecutive nodes of the $n$-node ring $C_n$, denoted by $p_{-1},p_0$, and $p_1$, as displayed on Fig.~\ref{fig:ring3nodes}.
+Let us consider three consecutive nodes of the $n$-node ring $C_n$, denoted by $p_{-1},p_0$, and $p_1$, as displayed on Figure~\ref{fig:ring3nodes}.
+Note that the names $p_{-1},p_0$ and $p_1$ are arbitrary, and external to the algorithm.
+Here and later, $p_0$ will always denote the central node in the star we analyze.

+We now apply topological tools in order to analyze this task.
 By the independence property, if $p_0$ is in the MIS, then neither $p_{-1}$ nor $p_1$ can be in the MIS, and, by the maximality property, if $p_0$ is not in the MIS, then $p_{-1}$ or $p_1$, or both, must be in the MIS.
-These constraints are captured by the complex $\LMIS$ displayed on Fig.~\ref{fig:complexMIS}, including six vertices $(p_i,x)$, with $i\in \{-1,0,1\}$, and $x\in\{0,1\}$.
+These constraints are captured by the complex $\LMIS$ displayed on Figure~\ref{fig:complexMIS}, including six vertices $(p_i,x)$, with $i\in \{-1,0,1\}$, and $x\in\{0,1\}$, where $x=1$ (resp., $x=0$) indicates that $p_i$ is in the MIS (resp., not in the MIS).

-The complex $\LMIS$ of Fig.~\ref{fig:complexMIS} has four facets of dimension~2: they are triangles.
+The complex $\LMIS$ of Figure~\ref{fig:complexMIS} has four facets of dimension~2: they are triangles.
 Some triangles intersect along an edge, while some others intersect only at a node.
 The complex $\LMIS$ is called the \emph{local} complex of MIS in the ring (the index~2 refers to the fact that rings have degree~2).
 Note that the sets $\{(p_{-1},0),(p_0,0),(p_1,0)\}$ and $\{(p_{-1},1),(p_0,1),(p_1,1)\}$ do not form simplices of $\LMIS$.
 We call these two sets monochromatic.
-In the objective of reducing 3-coloring to MIS, $\LMIS$ will be the output complex, corresponding to $\m{O}_{d}$ with $d=2$ in Fig.~\ref{fig:commdiag} and in Theorem~\ref{theo:main-simplified}.
+In the objective of reducing 3-coloring to MIS, $\LMIS$ will be the output complex, corresponding to $\m{O}_{d}$ with $d=2$ in Figure~\ref{fig:commdiag} and in Theorem~\ref{theo:main-simplified}.